Selling my startup on Acquire.com: Key things to know before

 Living in Bhutan in 2017 while at the same time working on Teamscope.
 It's tough to put into words how life-changing that experience was.

-As it always is when you raise a loan, the plan was to use the loans to fuel revenue growth.
-Revenue grew until it eventually plateaued, and the pressure from the loan repayment compounded every month.
-I felt a massive responsibility to our customers and thus needed to find a solution to guarantee business continuity.
+At the same time, I felt a massive responsibility to our customers and thus needed to find a solution to guarantee business continuity.

 This two-step process ensures the founder can filter who they enter into acquisition conversations with.

-If this wasn't awesome enough, the platform has world-class human support and legal document templates the buyer and seller can use for free.
+If this wasn't awesome enough, the platform has world-class human support and legal templates the buyer and seller can use for free.

-I received 26 messages from interested buyers.
-The first messages came on the same day the listing went public.
-In a matter of days, I was having video calls with potential buyers and seeing which would be a good fit.
+I was immediately having video calls with potential buyers and seeing which would be a good fit.

 One of the early conversations was with Eron and Koen, the founders of StudyPages, a platform for patient recruitment and engagement in clinical research.
-We were both in the same market, bootstrapped businesses, and we shared views on how clinical research can be disrupted.

 After a few weeks of conversations, due diligence and a final virtual handshake, the deal was closed.

-Understand the difference between an asset and a shares deal
+1. The difference between an asset and a shares deal

 I had no clue what he was asking about.

-In my novice mind, I thought selling a business meant selling the whole house.
 I learned, though, that you can sell the entire house or just the furniture.
-This is the difference between selling the company shares versus the assets.
+This is the difference between selling the shares versus the assets.

-On the other hand, the assets are just the things in a company that can generate revenue, for example, cash, brand, intellectual property and product.
+On the other hand, the assets are just the things in a company that can generate revenue, for example, cash, brand, intellectual property and the product.

 Before going into a call with interested buyers, make sure you know if you will want to do assets or a shares deal.

-After the LOI is signed, the buyer will have exclusivity over the deal and a time in which they can do the due diligence.
-The first thing they will ask for is a "data room".
+After the LOI is signed, the buyer will have exclusivity over the deal and a time frame for them to do due diligence.

 Some of the basic ones you will need are: